 • Wind and waterproof over pants with side zippers (Gore Tex or similar)

 • Medium weight fleece sweater

-• Warm socks for mountaineering boots (wool/synthetic outers)
+• Warm socks for mountaineering or hiking boots (wool/synthetic outers)

 • Warm hat, covering your ears